grab/engineering-blog/_posts/2020-12-03-how-grab-is-blazing-through-the-super-app-bazel-migration.md

 #### Results

-Even though the overall plan seemed to be good on paper, the result had minimal results - it just flattened the build time curve of the upcoming trend introduced by the growth of the codebase.
+Even though the overall plan seemed to be good on paper, the results were minimal - it just flattened the build time curve of the upcoming trend introduced by the growth of the codebase.
 The estimated impact was almost the same for both platforms and gave us about a **7%-10% cut in the CI and local build time**.

 #### Open source plan